 It’s important to remember that portable generators are engine-driven tools that run on fuel and output carbon monoxide.
 With that being said, carbon monoxide deaths due to these machines along with several other accidents and mishaps are avoidable as long as you use them responsibly.

-For more information on OSHA generator safety rules, check out this resource from Osha.gov.
+For more information on OSHA generator safety rules, check out this generator information resource from Osha.gov.